 In the colon and rectum, hyperplastic polyps can form.
 They aren’t thought to be malignant.

-Sign and Symptoms of Colorectal Cancer
+What are the Signs and Symptoms of Colorectal Cancer?

 The following are some of the most common signs and symptoms of colorectal cancer: